esamattis/piler/README.md

 ### Live CSS editing

-Because *node-pile* handles the script-tag rendering it can also automatically add some development tools when in production.
+Because *node-pile* handles the script-tag rendering it is possible to add some development tools when in development mode.

 Using Express you can automatically add Live CSS editing: